beckyGia/100devs-calculator/README.md

 ```
 I completed the challenge: 5
 I feel good about my code: 3
-I'm not sure if my code is the most effectively and I could probably add some more features...
+I'm not sure if my code is the most effective and I could probably add some more features.
+I do like the appearance of my calculator.
+I feel like it shows off my css skills.
 ```